MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-ukg-admin-center-manage.md

 ### Manage your connection instances

   - To create a new connection instance, select **Create instance**.
+  - To make changes to an existing connection instance, choose **Edit** next to the instance name.
+You'll be taken to the wizard, where you can update the settings and mappings.
-  - To view more details about an existing connection instance, select the instance name.
-On the details page, you'll see health information, including mapping and account authorization errors (if any), the list of mappings (if any), and more.
-You can also choose **Edit** to update settings in the wizard.
+  - To view more details about an existing connection instance, select its name.
+On the details page, you'll see health information, including ongoing errors (if any), and mappings.
+You can also choose **Edit** to update settings in the wizard or **Back** to return to the Connector Management Console.

     :::image type="content" source="media/shifts-connector-ukg-manage-details.png" alt-text="Screenshot of the details page for a connection, showing connector health and mappings information." lightbox="media/shifts-connector-ukg-manage-details.png":::

  For a complete list of error messages and how to resolve them, see [List of error messages](#list-of-error-messages) later in this article.

-  - To make changes to an existing connection instance, choose **Edit** next to the instance name.
-You'll be taken to the wizard, where you can update the settings that you want.

-> [!NOTE]
-> You can also go directly to the Connector Management Console page when you select the **Connector Management** button on the last page of the wizard during connection setup.

-#### Connection instance settings
+#### Edit connection instance settings

 You'll need to choose the data that your Shifts users can see and change.
 You'll be given the following options for these settings: